lostisland/faraday/docs/introduction/customize.md

 so you can build your custom encoder, if you like.
 The encoder will affect both how query strings are processed and how POST bodies get serialized.
-The default encoder is Faraday::NestedParamsEncoder.
+The default encoder is `Faraday::NestedParamsEncoder`.

 ## Proxy